-The pretty, food-lovers destination town of Healesville in the Yarra Valley can be bumper to bumper at weekends as half of Melbourne descend on the town for weddings, festivals, lunch with friends, concerts at Rochford Wines plus it’s a main artery running through to the lakes or snow.
-But you’ll find mid-week there are none of those queues of traffic, it’s easy to park, you can eat whenever you like, wherever you like (just avoid Mondays as it’s traditionally hospitality workers’ day off) and tourist hotspots like Four Pillars Gin and Maroondah Dam aren’t overrun with visitors.
+The pretty, food-lovers destination town of Healesville in the Yarra Valley can be bumper to bumper at weekends as half of Melbourne descend on the town for weddings, festivals, lunch with friends, concerts at Rochford Wines, plus it’s the main artery running through to the lakes or snow.
+But you’ll find mid-week there are none of those traffic queues, it’s easy to park, you can eat whenever you like, wherever you want (avoid Mondays as it’s traditionally hospitality workers’ day off).
+Tourist hotspots like Four Pillars Gin and Maroondah Dam aren’t overrun with visitors.

-Healesville is positively geared for families with its famous Healesville Sanctuary where you can meet and get up close and personal with Australia’s indigenous animals, the Yarra Valley Railway is always fun and will soon run all the way to Yarra Glen, a choice of indoor or outdoor pool (in summer months), and of course all the lovely nature spots to explore such as Badger Weir, Donnelly’s Weir, Maroondah Dam and the walks that connect them.
-The Memo is always worth checking out too as it often has good kids films on and cool exhibitions.
+Healesville is positively geared toward families with its famous Healesville Sanctuary, where you can meet and get up close and personal with Australia’s indigenous animals; the Yarra Valley Railway is always fun and will soon run to Yarra Glen, a choice of the indoor or outdoor pool (in summer months), and of course, all the lovely nature spots to explore such as Badger Weir, Donnelly’s Weir, Maroondah Dam and the walks that connect them.
+The Memo is always worth checking out, too, as it often has good kids' films and cool exhibitions.

-Healesville is a popular spot for couples wanting a romantic weekend away, however holiday homes like Rex’s Yarra Valley House accommodate a larger number with ease and are thoughtfully kitted out with families in mind.
-Rex’s, for example, sleeps 10 with three bathrooms (so there won’t be a queue), has a games room with billiard table, a tiny kids’ playroom, perfect for mini people to play shop or pour endless cups of tea), two large reception rooms so you’re never in each other’s space, a large garden which lends itself to kids running around and hour long games of hide and seek, a large deck for grown ups to lounge on while the kids burn off some steam in the garden below – and an abundance of birdlife and wildlife to spot, (including possums, kangaroos, wombats and deer to track the footprints of and makeup stories about).
-There’s even a cheeky chicken who often visits from next door’s garden – it’s proper country living, and the kids love it.
+Healesville is a popular spot for couples wanting a romantic weekend away.
+However, holiday homes like Rex’s Yarra Valley House easily accommodate a more significant number and are thoughtfully kitted out with families in mind.
+Rex’s, for example, sleeps 10 with three bathrooms (so there won’t be a queue), has a games room with a billiard table, a tiny kids’ playroom, perfect for mini people to play shop or pour endless cups of tea), two large reception rooms, so you’re never in each other’s space, a large garden which lends itself to kids running around and hour-long games of hide and seek, a large deck for grown-ups to lounge on while the kids burn off some steam in the garden below – and an abundance of birdlife and wildlife to spot, (including possums, kangaroos, wombats and deer to track the footprints of and make up stories about).
+There’s even a cheeky chicken who often visits from next door’s garden – it’s good country living, and the kids love it.

-4. Visit with your extended family in non-peak times
+Visit with your extended family in non-peak times.

-Many families only manage to get together at Christmas or on someone’s birthday and there are often so many people around that no-one really gets to spend any quality time together.
-So why not make some time to have a few days away with the kids AND the grandparents or cousins; you’re all on neutral territory, no-one needs to feel under pressure as the host/hostess, everyone can take it in turns to cook, and you can make wonderful memories of ‘that time we went away together to the Yarra Valley and just hung out.
+Many families only manage to get together at Christmas or on someone’s birthday.
+There are often so many people around that no one gets to spend quality time together.
+So why not make some time to have a few days away with the kids AND the grandparents or cousins; you’re all on neutral territory, no one needs to feel under pressure as the host/hostess, and everyone can take turns to cook.
+You can make beautiful memories of ‘that time we went away together to the Yarra Valley and just hung out.
 For no reason.’
-Maybe call up those friends who are interstate and you’ve been meaning to see since last year.
+Maybe call up those interstate friends you’ve been meaning to see since last year.
 Get a date in the diary and have a mid-week break to look forward to.

 Despite your number, you may find your accommodation is less costly than at the weekend, as many places offer a cheaper mid-week rate than Fri/Sat/Sun.
-Some accommodation providers run special deals too for mid-week stays at certain times of the year, like Rex’s for example who are running a ‘pay 2 stay 3’ and ‘pay 3 stay 4’ mid-week deal over the cooler months.
+Some accommodation providers also run special deals for mid-week stays at certain times of the year and mid-week deals over the cooler months.